 - whether you’re likely to benefit from radiation therapy if you’re being treated for DCIS

-Oncotype DX test results assign a Recurrence Score – a number between 0 and 100 – to the early-stage breast cancer or DCIS.
-You and your doctor can use the following ranges to interpret your results:
+Oncotype DX test results assign a Recurrence Score — a number between 0 and 100 — to the early-stage breast cancer or DCIS.
+You and your doctor can use the following ranges to interpret your results for early-stage invasive cancer:

-- Recurrence Score lower than 18: The cancer or DCIS has a low risk of recurrence.
-The benefit of chemotherapy for early-stage breast cancer or radiation therapy for DCIS is likely to be small and will not outweigh the risks of side effects.
+- Recurrence Score lower than 18: The cancer has a low risk of recurrence.
+The benefit of chemotherapy is likely to be small and will not outweigh the risks of side effects.

 The Medicare program and several other major insurance companies have agreed to cover the Oncotype DX test.
 According to Genomic Health, about 90% of insured people in the U.S. are members of a plan that covers the test.
 If you discover that your plan does not cover the Oncotype DX test, talk to your doctor: he or she may be able to work with your insurance company to get coverage.
 If you have a low Recurrence Score and you and your doctor decide you do not need to have chemotherapy or radiation, your insurance company can save much more than the cost of the test.

 Genomic Health also has started the Genomic Access Program to assist you with verifying insurance coverage and obtaining reimbursement.
 If you do not have or cannot secure insurance coverage, the Genomic Access Program still may be able to help.
 Various forms of financial assistance and payment plans are available for people facing financial hardships or those who are uninsured or underinsured.
 The Oncotype DX test costs about $4,000.
-For insurance- and payment-related questions, call 1-866-ONCOTYPE (1-888-662-6897).
+For insurance- and payment-related questions, call 1-866-ONCOTYPE (1-866-662-6897) or by email at firstname.lastname@example.org.